aryanscodingden/life-cli/readme.md

 <br>

 # ❗Important❗
 This app will only work if you have acess to the projects oAuth, which I can't publish due to google.
-Please reach out to if you want to test this app & I will grant you perms!
+Please reach out to me on aryanscode@gmail.com if you want to test this app & I will grant you perms!

 Sucessfully setup!
 Now run 'py life.py sign-in & then py life.py --help for help!